Back to blog

 A Quick Decision Chart

 Buyer getting a mortgage?
 The lender will likely need a condo questionnaire.
 Order it early.
+Seriously, early.

 Buyer wants to review rules before closing?
-Request the governing documents (CC&Rs, bylaws, rules) if they're not already included in the resale package.
+Request the governing documents (CC&Rs, bylaws, rules) if they're not already in the resale package.

 The Agent's Advantage